8:00 AM

 Workshop

 This working session turns the day's insights into a concrete execution plan.
-Using a guided workbook, participants will take 1–2 real use cases through three phases, Diagnose & Design, Prototype & Prove, and Operationalize & Scale Planning, to produce a 90-day roadmap with named owners, governance checkpoints, success metrics, and dependency tracking (data, security, change management, delivery capacity).
+Using a guided workbook, participants will take 1–2 real use cases through three phases, Diagnose & Design, Prototype & Prove, and Operationalise & Scale, to produce a 90-day roadmap with named owners, governance checkpoints, success metrics, and dependency tracking (data, security, change management, delivery capacity).

 You’ll also identify your biggest blockers and leave with a reusable framework you can run with your teams to replicate the process across additional use cases.